jpulakka/nordpool_diff/README.md

 1. Install and configure https://github.com/custom-components/nordpool first.
 2. Copy the `nordpool_diff` folder to HA `<config_dir>/custom_components/nordpool_diff/`
 3. Restart HA.
-(Failing to restart before modifying configuration would give "Integration 'nordpool_diff' not found" error message from the configuration.)
+(Skipping restarting before modifying configuration would give "Integration 'nordpool_diff' not found" error message from the configuration.)
 4. Add the following to your `configuration.yaml` file: